 You listed your home for sale and waited for the flood of people to come thru the door…. but no one came.
 Now what, why aren’t you even getting showings?
 Let’s take a look at 6 common reasons why your home isn’t getting showings.

 Overconfidence of a seller can contribute to no showings.
 An overconfident seller believes their house is better than anything out there and can get tens of thousands more than any other comparable home on the market.

 The overconfident seller will also believe in a hot seller’s market will make their home fly off the market.
 But, many times the overconfident seller feels like they do not need to heed their agent’s advice on preparing their home for the market or even look at the comps to price competitively.

 Skip home selling 101, when it comes to pricing and preparation and the overconfident seller turns to a disappointed seller very quickly when no one wants to view their home.
 The overconfident seller makes one bad decision after another when it comes to listing their home.

 Your Home is Overpriced

-About 70% of your home selling successfully is based on how your price your home.
+About 70% of your home selling success is based on how your price your home.
 There is never a good reason to overprice a home.
 And on top of it, there isn’t a single agent or any amount of marketing that is going to sell an overpriced home.

 The internet is a game-changer for real estate.
 Buyers have access to every home on the market at their fingertips.
 If they don’t like your home online they aren’t scheduling a showing.

 Understand for the most part buyers choose the homes they want to see.